 enance is a rather unfortunate practice that at all times seeks to infiltrate the Church.
 The way it works is this: "I confess that I have sinned against God in thought, word, and deed, by what I have done and by what I have left undone."
 "I forgive your sin for the sake of Christ... as long as you pray the Lord's Prayer ten times and eat only bread and water for supper and put an extra twenty in the offering plate."
-So you see, this is no longer Confession and Absolution, but Confession and pseudo-Restoration: that is, Confession and Bribery.
+This is no longer Confession and Absolution, but Confession and pseudo-Restoration: that is, Confession and Bribery.
 Jesus' work has been replaced by more of our work.

-Sometimes this practice has been more formally instituted, sometimes it lurks assumed just below the surface, like a five-tier wedding cake whose top three tiers have styrofoam under the fondant.
-But no matter the time or the place the Church struggles against her sinful flesh, which tells her, "You have to ∂o something in order to receive the forgiveness of sins."
-And because your marriage is a reflection of Christ and his Church, this practice will try to infiltrate that as well.
+Sometimes this practice has been more formally instituted; sometimes it lurks assumed just below the surface.
+But no matter the time or the place, the Church struggles against her sinful flesh, which tells her, "You have to do something in order to receive the forgiveness of sins."
+And because your marriage is a reflection of Christ and His Church, this practice will try to infiltrate that as well.

-Sometimes it's really obvious: Husband, "I'm sorry I didn't do the dishes."
-Wife, "Well get them done and then we'll talk."
-Sometimes it's more subtle: "I'm sorry I didn't do the dishes."
-"I forgive your sin, just get them done."
+Sometimes it's really obvious: Husband, "I'm sorry I didn't take out the trash."
+Wife, "Take it out and then we'll talk."
+Sometimes it's more subtle: "I'm sorry I didn't take out the trash."
+"I forgive your sin, just get it done."
 Whether it's obvious or subtle, in both cases the forgiveness of sins has been made to depend on the works of a sinful human being instead of the sinless Son of God.

 Now this problem is fairly easy to avoid: keep things in the right order: Confession followed immediately by Absolution (nothing in between), then just let restoration happen as it naturally flows from reconciliation.
 The harder situation to avoid is when you simply start doing penance instead of confessing your sin to the other.
-Returning to the husband and wife and their dishes, say instead of confessing his sin the husband ends the argument by going to the sink and doing the dishes.
+Returning to the husband and wife and their trash, say instead of confessing his sin the husband ends the argument by grabbing the trash bag and taking it out.
 And then does the laundry.
 And washes his wife's car.
 And cooks her supper.
 Now what's behind all of this?
 Is the husband giving himself up for his wife and loving her?
 Under other circumstances these actions could be acts of love toward his wife.
 But not under these circumstances.
 The husband isn't trying to love his wife, but butter her up.
 Or to put it even more truly and even worse: he's trying to work off his sin.

-There will be one of two outcomes: either he will convince himself that he has worked off his sin, like the Pharisees did in Jesus' day - he'll be convinced he's done enough - or he will fall into hopeless despair like Judas did when he went out and hung himself - he'll keep doing more and more to work it off but will realize he can't.
+There will be one of two outcomes: either he will convince himself that he has worked off his sin, like the Pharisees did in Jesus' day-he'll be convinced he's done enough-or he will fall into hopeless despair like Judas did when he went out and hung himself-he'll keep doing more and more to work it off but will realize he can't.
 Either way his sin is still not forgiven, and in fact he has committed a much worse one: he has tried to present himself without spot or wrinkle or any such thing, which completely buries Christ.